Clara Furse: Biography

 Furse was born in Canada to Dutch parents, and educated at schools in Colombia, Denmark, and Britain.
 She graduated from the London School of Economics in 1979 with a BSc in economics.

 Clara Furse is the Chair of HSBC UK.
-She is also a non-executive Director of Vodafone plc. and Assicurazioni Generali S.p,A. She is a member of the Panel of Senior Advisors to Chatham House and of Bocconi University's International Advisory Council.
+She is also a non-executive Director Assicurazioni Generali S.p,A. and a member of the European Financial Services Roundtable (EFR).

 In March 2021 she became Chair of the UK Voluntary Carbon Markets Forum, establishing a group that aims to operationalise a global, high integrity market for voluntary carbon credits; an essential component of an accelerated and economically productive transition to net zero.
 In 2012, she chaired the Lead Expert Group of the UK government's Office for Science Foresight project on The Future of Computer Trading in Financial Markets.
+She was a member of the Panel of Senior Advisors to Chatham House for 15 years until 2025 and a member of Bocconi University's International Advisory Council for 8 years until 2022.

-She was a non-executive Director of Amadeus IT Group S.A. from 2010 to 2022.
-She was an External Member of the Bank of England's Financial Policy Committee (FPC), a policymaker on the new statutory body and macroprudential regulator from April 2013 until October 2016.
+She was a non-executive Director of Vodafone plc. from 2014 to 2023 and of Amadeus IT Group S.A. from 2010 to 2022.
+She was an External Member of the Bank of England's Financial Policy Committee (FPC); a policymaker on the new statutory body and macroprudential regulator from April 2013 until October 2016.
 She was a non-executive Director of Nomura Holdings from June 2010 to March 2017.
 For six years until April 2017, she was on the board of the UK's Department for Work and Pensions and latterly its lead independent Director.

 From January 2001 to May 2009 she was Chief Executive of the London Stock Exchange, a FTSE 100 company.
 During this period she was also a non-executive Director of Euroclear plc, LCH Clearnet Group Ltd., Fortis SA and a member of the Shanghai International Financial Advisory Council.
 From 2009 to 2013, she was a non-executive Director of Legal & General plc.

 Prior to joining the Exchange, Furse was Group Chief Executive of Credit Lyonnais Rouse from 1998 to 2000.
 Before that she spent 15 years at UBS.

 Furse's career has spanned a broad range of global financial markets.
 She began her career in 1979 as a broker, joining Phillips & Drew in 1983.
-At UBS she became a Managing Director in 1995 and Global Head of Futures in 1996.
-During the 1990s she also served as a non-executive Director, committee chair and Deputy Chair of the London International Financial Futures and Options Exchange.
+At UBS she became a managing director in 1995 and Global Head of Futures in 1996.
+During the 1990s she also served as a non-executive Director, committee chair and Deputy Chair of the London International Financial Futures and Options Exchange (LIFFE).